 A day out at the West Bank independently cost me around £60GBP without lunch if you count up the transport, attractions, water and food so it’s good value.

-Dates are cheaper in the off season.
-To check rates and dates available see here.
+Dates are cheaper in the offseason.
+To check rates and dates available for the MS Mayfair see here.

 Nile Cruise for a solo traveller

 As I was travelling solo, I was a little worried that I would have to share my cabin, tables and that people weren’t going to be friendly.
 Or worse, I wasn’t going to talk to anyone at all.